Bhattacharya-Lab/SPECS/README.md

 2. GCC compiler

 ## Installation
-You can run SPECS from <a href="http://watson.cse.eng.auburn.edu/SPECS/" target = "_blank">SPECS web-server</a>.
+You can run SPECS from <a href="http://watson.cse.eng.auburn.edu/SPECS/" target="_blank">SPECS web-server</a>.
 However, for large-scale benchmarking we strongly recommend that you install and run SPECS locally.
 SPECS is a stand-alone application.
 To install, you just need to download and compile as follows,
 ```
 $ git clone https://github.com/Bhattacharya-Lab/SPECS.git